AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/datasets.md

-# Causality Repository

-The objective of this repository is to encapsulate several data sets used in causal discovery related tasks.

-## Public Available Data Sets
+# Public Available Data Sets

 The data sets presented in the following table are publicly available in several online repositories, and have been used in several published works related to causal discovery.
 | Paper | Data sets |Type|